-These Management Plans will remain in place for the duration of the demolition activities.
+These Management Plans will remain in place for the duration of the remaining demolition activities i.e. the ACS Containment Cell.
 Included in these management plans are performance indicators and monitoring requirements.
-In addition to changes to the above mentioned Management Plans, a number of specific processes and documents were required to ensure the environmental performance of the ACS Containment Cell.
+In addition to the above mentioned Management Plans, a number of specific processes and documents were required to ensure the environmental performance of the ACS Containment Cell.
 They are: